Who does Roosevelt Warm Springs (RWS) serve?

 What precautions are used to assure students’ safety on campus?

-First, each applicant is screened using the Admission Criteria.
-Documentation is provided as part of the referral packet that assists the Admissions review committee to determine if the person meets criteria, including, #7.
-Person must be able to self monitor, make safe decisions for personal safety, and self-structure during times when there are no scheduled activities.
-(Note: Supervision provided is considered minimal level of supervision.)
+VR Clients are screened using the Admission Criteria Documentation, provided as part of the referral packet.
+This assists the Admissions Review Committee to determine if the client meets criteria.
+Clients must be able to self monitor, make safe decisions for personal safety, and self-structure during times when there are no scheduled activities.

-Campus Police are on duty 24 hours a day, 7 days a week and can be reached by radio at all times.
-They also patrol the campus regularly.
+Facility Police are on duty 24 hours a day, 7 days a week and can be reached by radio by staff members at all times.
+Facility Police also patrol the campus regularly on foot and in their vehicles.

-Rooms are assigned based on availability.
-If a student later requests to room with another student, that request is considered by the student’s team.
-If a parent is concerned about their adult child’s room assignment, they may discuss their concerns with their student’s counselor.
+Student rooms are assigned based on availability.
 New students are placed in a double occupancy room with a same sex student.
-As the student progresses in their program and demonstrates they are independent, reliable, and responsible and have no disciplinary or clinical issues that would not allow them to move, they may be moved to an apartment with one, two, or three other (same sex) students.
+As the student progresses in their program and demonstrates they are independent, reliable, and responsible and have no disciplinary or clinical issues, they may move to an apartment with one, two, or three other (same sex) students.
 It should not be expected that a student will move to an apartment since this is a decision made based on availability and the student’s particular needs.

 Will parents have input into the services and programs the student participates in?

-How long does it take to get someone into the program?
+How long does it take to get into RWS?

-Once it is determined that the applicant meets admission criteria, the admission date is determined by the availability of services needed, bed availability and a slot on a counselor’s caseload.
+Once it is determined that the VR Client meets RWS admission criteria, the admission date is determined by variables including, the availability of services needed, bed availability, etc.

 How long is the program?

-Length of stay is determined by the purpose of admission, goals addressed, the client’s individual needs, if the client is benefiting and meeting program expectations, and if he/she wishes to continue in the program.
+The length of stay at RWS is determined by the individual student’s goals, their individual needs, if the student is benefiting and meeting program expectations, and if he/she wishes to continue in the program.